KeithWilliamsGMIT/Emerging-Technologies-MNIST/README.md

 + test set images (1648877 bytes)
 + test set labels (4542 bytes)

+Create another new folder called images in the root of the repository.
 Finally, use the following command to run the solution.

 ```
 python3 mnist-reader.py